A-TEEM: Assistant Temple Emanu-El Madrichim (Leaders) is

 Activities in which the A-TEEM will be involved may include:

-- Photographing school events
+• Photographing and taking videos of school events

-- Performing key administrative duties to ensure the smooth running of day-to-day activities
+• Performing key administrative duties to ensure the smooth running of day-to-day activities

 A-TEEM takes place primarily during Religious School hours.
 A-TEEM members will pick one day per week in which to participate throughout the school year:

-We are looking for creative and dedicated high school students who are interested in gaining new skills, learning about different aspects of congregational education, working as role models to younger students, and increasing their knowledge of and connection to Judaism.
+We are looking for creative and dedicated high school students who are interested in gaining new skills, learning about different aspects of congregational education, working as role models to younger students, and increasing students’ knowledge of and connection to Judaism.
 Please note, in order to participate in the A-TEEM, the applicant’s legal guardian must be a member of Congregation Emanu-El.

 To apply to become a part of A-TEEM, or for more information,

 Back to High School Programs